Portraits in Stone: Graeco-Roman Sculptures from The Met

 Memory is the treasury and guardian of all things.

-Through the lens they dream, breathe, and live again.
+Through the lens they dream, breathe, and come to life again.

 They are frozen in time, and yet dream before us.
 They call to us over hallowed memories, and bridge the gap of unbroken history.
 They breathe life, pain, joy and sadness.
-They are poetry in stone, and sing forth a song eternal.
+They are poetry in stone, and sing forth a song of history.